European Molecular Biology Laboratory: EMBL Advanced Training Centre

 In March 2010, the EMBL Advanced Training Centre (ATC) was inaugurated on the main campus in Heidelberg.
 Shaped in the form of a double helix, it hosts scientific conferences, seminars and training courses, and provides access to training laboratories and lecture halls.

 The ATC also hosts EMBL's European Learning Lab for the Life Sciences (ELLS) which provides training for secondary school teachers on the latest developments in molecular biology, and runs a student outreach program.

 Science and society

 EMBL also runs an active Science and Society Programme which offers activities and events on current questions in life science research for the general public and the scientific community.

 Membership

-EMBL is currently supported by 28 member states, one associate member state, and one prospect member state.
+EMBL is currently supported by 29 member states, one associate member state, and two prospect member states.